coins/bitcoin-scripts/README.md

 and more.

 There's also a primitive [Script Editor](https://coins.github.io/bitcoin-scripts/script-editor).
-It simplifies editing of Bitcoin Scripts with repeating OP_CODE patterns.
+It simplifies editing of Bitcoin Scripts with repeating opcode patterns.

 Note: In many examples we're using the [Bitcoin Script Debugger](https://github.com/kallewoof/btcdeb).
 It's a great tool for debugging bitcoin scripts.